undergrad-partner-school

 Retention Rate

-The freshman retention rate for The University of Texas at San Antonio was 80% in 2025, demonstrating the exceptional quality of the educational experience at this institution.
+As reported in 2025, the freshman retention rate for The University of Texas at San Antonio was 80%, a testament to the outstanding educational experience provided by this institution.

 Student Body